tridivb/Epic_Kitchens_Object_Detector_Detectron/README.md

 Detect Objects in the Epic Kitchens dataset using Faster-RCNN as the backbone and the Detectron library

+This branch is a WIP for Python3, Cuda 10 and Detectron2.
+For the old Detectron library and Python2 please move to the branch [python2](https://github.com/tridivb/Epic_Kitchens_Feature_Extractor_Detectron/tree/python2)

 ## Getting Started

 Clone the repo and set it up in your local drive.